Before this house, I’d never lived anywhere that had a real mudroom. And although our mudroom is small, I just love it.

 My husband, Chris, likes to keep the shoes he uses most near the back door.
 The problem is, the shoes seem to multiply when no one is looking.
 And yes, he really uses all of these.

 A while back, in a half-hearted attempt to get organized, I added a flimsy thrift store rack to the top of the boot bench.
 It doesn’t look good, and now we can’t sit while putting on shoes.

 The small wooden shelving unit near the door was too shallow to house his shoes.

 A New Angle

 What to do?
 My mom suggested a shoe rack in place of the shelving unit.
 It should have angled shelves, she said, so that the shoes would not interfere with the door swing.

 It was a great idea, but most angled shoe racks I found were more suited to a closet than a mudroom.

 And then I wondered about our little shelving unit: Would it work to simply reposition the shelves at an angle?

 I asked Chris to give it a try.
-He repositioned each shelf at about a 30-degree angle and used screws to secure them.
+He carefully removed each shelf and then repositioned them at about a 30-degree angle.
+He used screws to secure them.